3,663 Views

 Like all things, it’s buyer beware.

-As a consumer, you must educate yourself on what these labels actually represent so you don’t get taken advantage of.
+As a consumer, you must educate yourself on what these food label claims actually represent, so you don’t get taken advantage of.

 Brad Gouthro is the founder of Live Lean TV, a media company focused on helping men and women “Live Lean” 365 days a year.
 Brad’s programs and content have helped millions of people all over the world learn how to get in shape, and more importantly, sustain it for life.